FAQ of rAAV

 1. Purity: SDS-PAGE Coomassie blue staining

 2. Titer: PackGene apply ATCC standard for calibration and SYBR Green QPCR for titer detection.
-We guarantee that the product titer reaches 1E+13GC/ml.
+We guarantee that the fast service titer reaches 1E+13GC/ml.

 3. Endotoxin testing: endotoxin lower than 10EU/ml